 A: Mosquitoes become infected with the virus when they feed on infected birds.
 These infected mosquitoes can then transmit West Nile virus to humans and other animals.

 Q: If I am bitten by an infected mosquito, will I become ill?

 A: Even if the mosquito is infected, less than 1% of the people who are bitten will get severely ill.
+Around 20% infected will experience flu-like symptoms.
 Approximately 80% of people infected with WNV will show no symptoms at all.